cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-quality.md

 while keeping extra annotation overhead acceptable.

-For example, in a typical **task with 2000 frames**, selecting **just 5%**, which is 100 frames extra frames to annotate, **is enough** to estimate the annotation quality.
+For example, in a typical **task with 2000 frames**, selecting **just 5%**, which is 100 extra frames to annotate, **is enough** to estimate the annotation quality.
 If the task contains **only 30 frames**, it's advisable to select **8-10 frames**, which is **about 30%**.